isomerpages/nparks-naturekakis/_nature-kakis-network/Chapters/Join the Network.md

 <p align="justify">* <em>Information was last updated in October 2023</em></p>

-<p align="justify">Click <a rel="noopener noreferrer nofollow" target="_blank" href="https://go.gov.sg/naturekakis-chapter-info">here</a> to read about the established chapters and some of the he activities that they have conducted..</p>
+<p align="justify">Click <a rel="noopener noreferrer nofollow" target="_blank" href="https://go.gov.sg/naturekakis-chapter-info">here</a> to read about the established chapters and some of the activities that they have conducted..</p>

 <h3>Send your questions</h3>